 Students who commit to teaching in a high-need (Title 1) school for four years post-graduation may be eligible for a grant of up to $3,764 in tuition during the residency year.

 Teachers of Tomorrow Grant (NY State only)

 You are eligible to apply for up to three years for the second through fifth years of your teaching career.

-Teachers of Tomorrow (TOT) is a program funded by the New York State Education Department (NYSED) intended to help recruit and retain eligible newly hired teachers working in NYC DOE, Albany, and Syracuse.
+Teachers of Tomorrow (TOT) is a program funded by the New York State Education Department (NYSED) intended to help recruit and retain eligible newly hired teachers working in NYC DOE, Albany, and Syracuse schools.
 Eligible teachers may receive a $3,400 TOT award for up to four consecutive years.
 Awards are distributed annually, and availability is contingent upon NYSED funding.

 Teacher Loan Forgiveness Program (federal)

 You will be eligible after five years of teaching in a Title 1 school.

 - Math, science, and special education teachers may be eligible for up to $17,500 in loan forgiveness.

 - English and social studies teachers may be eligible for $5,000 in loan forgiveness.

 Eligibility is not guaranteed.
 You must read about the requirements of the program and follow the steps required by the federal government.
 If you have questions, you should contact the US Department of Education via the links above.